 BJJ tourneys were not yet to hit the UK so we dived into competing in Ju Jutsu Kumite that had been started by a group called NJJKC under the guidance of a guy called Ross Iannocarro.
 Ross was an exceptional martial artist and all round good guy; he really helped us a lot.
 IIRC he also turned down using the Gracie name, he wanted to strengthen his own reputation, not piggy back on someone else’s.

 We then threw ourselves more into training than ever; did loads of seminars, had guys come to our gym to put on classes and listen to their stories and yet they seemed bound.
 We were offered affiliation to the big franchises but it just didn’t appeal joining someone else, the franchises were really controlling but Haueter’s Jiu Jitsu was free.
-I wasn’t bothered about success by association so we decided we would start our own team; especially as the relationship and opportunity to train with Andy was diminishing.
+I wasn’t bothered about success by association so we decided we would start our own team; especially as the opportunity to train with Andy was diminishing.

-So, we had trained traditional Ju Jutsu, Judo and Brazilian Jiu Jitsu, we had been graded in all of them; we had done the NJJKC coaching courses and competed so now seemed a great time to start our own group.
+So, we had trained Traditional Ju Jutsu, Judo and Brazilian Jiu Jitsu, we had been graded in all of them; we had done the NJJKC coaching courses and competed so now seemed a great time to start our own group.

 Matt was getting some recognition for questioning some of the more traditional martial arts, Jeet Kune Do especially, which the concept of Aliveness.
 I loved how he broke things down into very simple terms and taught concepts as well as techniques; he had a very straightforward approach that cut through a lot of the crap that some guys were still suffering.